Iraneus/betamedneed/index.md

 # For better outcomes

-With a human-centered and tech-enabled system, Medneed enables millions of clinicians in remote communities around the world to deliver better quality of care.
+With a human-centered and tech-enabled system, Medneed enables clinicians in remote communities around the world to deliver better quality of care.